Bakahr/build-scripts/README.md

 Want to fork this?
 Make your own dotfiles setup?
 Run this on all your machines with a GitHub repo + Boxstarter?
 Do it.

-Just don’t ask me “how to run a `.ps1` file” — unless you also still use Internet Explorer.

 ---

 ## 🏁 Final Words